-The proposed site is situated south of Stulaigh Island, South Uist (Figure 1).
+The site is situated off the south of the Isle of Hellisay, near the Isle of Barra (Figure 1).
 Details of the site are provided in Table 2.
 The receiving water is defined as open water.

 Table 2.
 Project Information